Why use an online marketplace?

 You have your own shopfront

 When you sell on a marketplace, you get your own shopfront that you can customise so it’s unique to you!
-On Folksy, you can upload your own banner (or use one of our designs), choose an avatar, write your shop tagline and fill in your maker profile to let people know more about you.
+On Folksy, you can upload your own banner (or use one of the banners we commissioned from different artists), choose an avatar, write your shop tagline and fill in your maker profile to let people know more about you.
 You can even create collections and choose products you’d like to feature.
 You can change your banner, avatar, and featured products as often as you like to keep your shop looking fresh and up to date.